If you suspect foul play in your relationship, investigating might not be the answer!

 Some people are suspicious by nature.
 Is that you?
 Maybe you have been burned with deception in past relationships.
 Maybe you buy into the idea that "all men cheat."

 Others may become suspicious only following an actual trigger.
 An unknown phone number that shows up on the phone bill.
 An unexplained charge on the credit card statement.
 Maybe they caught their partner in a lie.
 That's how it begins: some tiny tidbit, real or imagined, raises that initial red flag and launches a flood of reactivity.
-21 Telltale Signs Your Husband Is Having An Affair
+21 UNMISTAKEABLE Signs He's Cheating On You (Dump Him, Fast!)

 Some suspicion is perfectly normal.
 Even healthy.
 Our emotional instincts can serve to protect us in an almost primal way.
 In that sense, we're all insecure.
 We all have doubts that raise concerns, whether warranted or imaginary.